MasuRii/FBScrapeIdeas/README.md

     > Note: Facebook credentials are entered securely during scraping or saved during the first-run interactive session.

 2.  **WebDriver Setup:**
-    `webdriver-manager` will handle this automatically on the first run.
+    `webdriver-manager` will handle this automatically if you choose the `selenium` engine.
+Playwright manages its own binaries.

 ## 🧠 AI Provider Configuration